IamM47Z/Script-Pack/README.md

-# Ads-Disabler-for-animesonline.cc
+# animesonline.cc Script Pack

-Disables Ads on animesonline.cc
+This Repo has a few scripts for animesonline.cc